conan-io/docs/tutorial/conan_repositories/setting_up_conan_remotes.rst

 Setting up a Conan remote
 =========================

-There are several options to set-up a Conan remote repository:
+There are several options to set-up a Conan repository:

 **For private development:**